Heritage walk to see iconic churches on MG Road

 East Parade Church

 Consecrated in 1865, the East Parade church is located on the east of the Parade Grounds of the Madras Engineer Group (MEG) regiment.
-The church serves in English, Tamil and Malayalam languages.
+The church serves in English, Tamil, and Malayalam.

 Kempe Gowda museum

-Bangalore has a dedicated museum for its founder Kempe Gowda.
-The Kempegowda museum has a heritage Bangalore map, history of Yelahanka dynasty and background of 16th century Bangalore.
+Bangalore has a museum dedicated to its founder, Kempe Gowda.
+The Kempegowda Museum has a heritage Bangalore map, history of Yelahanka dynasty and background of 16th century Bangalore.

 Fearless mural